Oluwachidi/oluwachidi_chidi/_posts/2020-01-29-Customer Analytics Dashboard.md

 <h4>Poject Description</h4>
-<p>The objective of this dashboard is to analyse how each of the customer's segments are perfoming across various metrics like:</p>
+<p>The objective of this dashboard is to analyse how each of the customer's segments are performing across various metrics like:</p>
 <ul>
   <li>Product categories</li>
   <li>Regions</li>